June 1-July 12, 2024

 - Airport pickup and bus transportation from Madrid’s Barajas Airport to Madrid city center, then to Valencia at program beginning.
 Return transportation from Valencia to Madrid and airport drop-off at Madrid’s Barajas airport on the final day of the program

-- 3-day guided tour of Toledo, El Escorial and Segovia at the end of the program with accomodations in a three or four-star hotel in Madrid (including breakfast and dinner).
+- 2-day guided tour of Madrid with accommodations in a three or four-star hotel (including breakfast and dinner) at the end of the program.
 All guides, entrance fees and transportation included.

 - Emergency Health insurance during the duration of the program.

-- Full on-site coordination by ISU faculty and contracted personel from the University of Valencia
+- Full on-site coordination by ISU faculty and contracted personnel from the University of Valencia

 - Orientation at the University of Valencia